5 Ways to Check Your Oregon EBT Balance

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you monitor your real-time SNAP and EBT Cash balance and get cash back on eligible purchases from stores like Target, Walmart, and Kroger.
-To begin, link your EBT card inside the app.
-After you shop, scan your receipt with Benny to receive cashback on qualifying items.
+With the free Benny app, you can check Oregon EBT balance in real time and earn cashback on qualifying purchases from retailers like Target, Walmart, Kroger, and Costco.
+To get started, link your EBT card to the app.
+After you shop, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.